gitter-badger/luda/site/html/_utilities/flex.md

 ## Flex Direction
-Flex direction utilities are classes for changing the value of the [`flex-direction`](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction) property, they are named using the format: `.fd-{value}-{breakpoint}`.
+Flex direction utilities are classes for setting the value of the [`flex-direction`](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-direction) property, they are named using the format: `.fd-{value}-{breakpoint}`.
 The value can be one of `row`, `row-reverse`, `column`, `column-reverse` and `column-reverse`.
 See how they change flex items' direction in the below examples.